arangodb/docs/3.10/quick-start-in-the-cloud.md

    Click the __Sign up__ button.
 You will receive a verification email.
 In that mail, click the __Verify my email address__ link or button.
-   It will open a page in ArangoDB Oasis that says __Welcome back!__
+   It opens a page in ArangoDB Oasis that says __Welcome back!__
 5. Click the __Log in__ button to continue and login.
 6. If you signed up with an email address of a public email service provider (e.g. Hotmail), a form appears asking for your mobile phone number.
 Enter the country code and the number of the mobile phone you want to use for this account.
    For company email addresses, this step is skipped.
-7. If you had to enter your phone number in the previous step, a verification code will be sent via SMS to the mobile number you entered.
+7. If you had to enter your phone number in the previous step, a verification code is sent via SMS to the mobile number you entered.
 Enter the verification code.
-8. A form will appear asking for your name.
-Enter your first, last and company name, and then press the __Save__ button.
+8. Fill out a form with your first and last name, and company name, and then press the __Save__ button.
-9. An organization with a default project will now be prepared for you.
+9. An organization with a default project is now prepared for you.
    Once that is completed, you will be redirected to the [ArangoDB Oasis dashboard](https://cloud.arangodb.com/dashboard){:target="_blank"}.